-LGBTQ (lesbian, gay, bisexual, transgender, queer) influencers are taking the internet by storm nowadays.
-They make use of social media platforms such as Instagram and Twitter to speak up about LGBTQ rights and help brands reach a wider audience.
+LGBTQIA+ (lesbian, gay, bisexual, transgender, queer, and other sexual identities) influencers are taking the internet by storm nowadays.
+They make use of social media platforms such as Instagram and Twitter to speak up about LGBTQ+ rights and help brands reach a wider audience.

-Many people credit LGBTQ influencers for bringing validity to the community and helping it reach new horizons.
-They are making a difference by sharing personal stories, experiences, and working with top brands.
+Many people credit LGBTQ+ influencers for bringing validity to the community and helping it reach new horizons.
+They are making a difference by sharing personal stories, and experiences, and working with top brands.